pymitsubishi/pymitsubishi/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for detailed information on development setup, code standards, and the contribution process.